nelhage/blog.nelhage.com/content/post/advent-of-templates.markdown

 # Part 1

+If you're not doing Advent of Code, a quick refresher for the problem statement: For each line in the input file, we need to find the **first** and **last** digit in that line, and then concatenate them into a two-digit number (the "calibration number"), and output the sum of every calibration number in the file.

-Part 1 now comes fairly easily.
-We implement it using a single `fold` over the input for efficiency.
-Our state will be a tuple of `(accumulator, first digit in line, last digit seen so far in line)`:
+We'll implement this using a single `fold` over the input for efficiency.
+As we go, we'll track state consistent of a tuple of `(sum so far, first digit in current line, last digit seen so far in line)`:

 ```c++